-Both nails and screws are some of the most popular fasteners used in construction.
+Both nail guns and screw guns are some of the most popular fasteners used in construction.
 They are both incredibly versatile and can be used for a variety of applications.
 But when it comes to framing, both have different uses and benefits.
 In this article, we will dive deep into this very interesting topic – nails vs screws for framing.

 It can be confusing which one to use since they both serve the same purpose, but it is important to know the difference so that your project turns out just the way you want it.